MicrosoftDocs/Devices-docs/surface-hub/change-language-on-surface-hub.md

 Once a Surface Hub admin installs extra languages, users can change the display language by selecting a new one from the available installed languages.

 > [!NOTE]
 > Only Surface Hub admins can install additional languages for end users.
-This option requires that Surface Hub is running the March 2023 update, as described in Surface Hub update history.
+First, ensure that your Surface Hub has [KB5023773](https://support.microsoft.com/help/5023773)(or a subsequent Windows update) installed.
+To learn more about the latest Windows 10 Team updates, refer to [Surface Hub update history](surface-hub-update-history.md).

 ## End user language option